Szymon-Czuszek/SAS-Data-Science/README.md

 ## Using SAS Functions

+[SasFunctions.sas](SAS/SasFunctions.sas): Using SUM to add arguments in SAS.

 Step 1: Data Manipulation Using Functions.
 DATA summing.
 Demonstrates the use of the SUM function for various purposes:
 - sumthis = SUM(7, 9, 13); Sums three numeric values: 7, 9, and 13.
 - vararg = SUM(sumthis); Uses a variable as an argument and calculates its sum (here, just sumthis itself).